Could you introduce yourself?

 It is about the ‘forgotten’ image collection I collected on my computer.
 Over the last four years I saved all these images which I really liked and loved but were hidden in my downloads folder, waiting to be forgotten.
 With this project I am researching different ways to make this collection analogue and make the mass of it visible.
 Other terms like printing and material research are becoming a new part of my project that way.
 My goal is to make an installation combining all the images from the collection and beaming my ‘save image to downloads’ behavior.

 What was the urgency for you to start this project?

 Bring back the love for printing!
 And to share all the images with others.

 What were some important influences for the creation of your project the way it’s constructed currently?

-Does your research project, to you, feel as like it’s your Mona Lisa of work so far?
+Does this project, to you, feel as like it’s your ‘Mona Lisa’ of your work so far?

 Could you briefly inform us on the subject of your thesis?

 It is about multidisciplinarity and interdisciplinarity and the differences between them.